aasalma/Computational-Intelligence/README.md

 # Computational-Intelligence
-Public repository for the course Computational Intelligence 01URROV @ Politecnico di Torino
+My public repository for the course Computational Intelligence 01URROV @ Politecnico di Torino.
+Contains all the personal work I did for the labs, challenges and presentations.